-Develop balance and strength for the upper body and core
+Balance and strength training for the core, back, upper and lower body.

 This exercise teaches you to involve your core muscles in push ups, so that your body does not sag and stress your spine.
 Keep your body in a straight line over the ball.
 Your feet go up as your head goes down, and vice versa.
 Emphasize good body position at first, then work on going through the full range of motion as shown.
 As with standard push ups, you can adjust your hand position to focus on different muscle groups (hands close together for triceps emphasis).
 Repeat up to 15 times.

+This move is the most challenging of the stability ball exercises in this article.
 Pull the ball underneath you so that your hips go up and your upper body goes down.
 This exercise emphasizes the lower abdominals, the deltoids, and the trapezius.
 Keep your knees slightly bent to avoid excessive hamstring stretch during this exercise.
-A more advanced version, shown in the video is to pull up to a semi-vertical position.
+A more advanced version, shown in the video, is to pull up to a semi-vertical position.
 Repeat up to 10 times.

 Progressive Core Strengthening Train your muscles safely.
 Develop your strength continuously.

 Back and Core Intermediate Program Unstable surfaces, challenging exercises.
 8 weeks of training

 Rob Cowell, PT is the author of whyiexercise.com and Progressive Core Strengthening.
 This website was created from his knowledge and experience in physical therapy, fitness & athletics.
 Thanks for visiting!